Have you ever wondered if alternative therapies really work?

 I believe we would be at optimal health if we used both, conventional and alternative therapies.

-You might find useful to read the following related posts:
+You might find useful to read the related posts listed below

 Have you used an alternative therapy that has proven to be really useful for you?
 Please feel free to share your experience below, or let me know if you have any questions